robotical/docs.robotical.io/python/martypy.md

 This will probably result in a robot unable to walk properly until you recalibrate it.
 {:.alert.warning.tag}

-The frimware v1.0.0 requires the robot to be turned off then on for this command to take effect.
+The firmware v1.0.0 requires the robot to be turned off then on for this command to take effect.
 {:.alert.warning.tag}